OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 Besides that, in many cases vulnerabilities can be prevented by following certain best practices, e.g.:

 - Use prepared statements with variable binding (aka parameterized queries) when doing database queries.
-If prepared statements are used, user-supplied data and SQL code are automatically kept separate.
+If prepared statements are used, user-supplied data and SQL code are automatically kept separate;
+- When parsing XML, make sure that the parser is configured to disallow resolution of external entities.

 #### References